 About Hollywood Studios

 Hollywood Studios is the third oldest of the four main Disney World parks.
 Opening in 1989, it was originally named MGM Studios until 2008 (it was MGM Studios during my first ever Disney trip!).
-It’s also one of the smaller Disney World parks at around 135 acres, making it pretty easy to navigate by foot!
+It’s also one of the smaller Disney World parks.
+It’s around 135 acres, making it pretty easy to navigate by foot!

-Hollywood Studios was originally just supposed to be a pavilion in Epcot, but Disney Imagineers decided there would be enough entertainment for its own park.
-The park focuses on bringing movies and television to life, and from the moment you walk into the park and down Sunset Boulevard, you feel like you’re a part of the story.
+Hollywood Studios was originally just supposed to be a pavilion in Epcot.
+But Disney Imagineers decided there would be enough entertainment for its own park.
+The park focuses on bringing movies and television to life.
+From the moment you walk into the park and down Sunset Boulevard, you feel like you’re a part of the story.

 The park has changed a lot over time.
 Once home to an animation studio where “Mulan,” “Lilo & Stitch” and “Brother Bear” were produced, none of the original attractions from the park still exist, but there are many new classics, like the Rock ‘n’ Roller Coaster and the Tower of Terror, as well as two new very popular areas of the park: Toy Story Land and Star Wars Galaxy’s Edge.